Frequently Asked Questions

-A variety of branded TCSD apparel and equipment, such as team suits, personalized swim caps, swim bags, and more, are available from our team supplier, Sport Fair.
+A variety of branded SDS apparel and equipment, such as team suits, personalized swim caps, swim bags, and more, are available from our team supplier, Sport Fair.
 Purchases can also be made through our online team store, which will be available throughout the season.
-As a part of your registration, all swimmers will receive a team shirt, team cap, and car magnet.
+As a part of your registration, all swimmers will receive a team shirt and team cap.

-Additionally, certain coaches and groups may required equipment such as hand paddles, fins, and stretch cords.
+Additionally, certain coaches and groups may be required to purchase certain equipment such as hand paddles, fins, and snorkles.
 Your coach will have more information regarding the specific equipment required for their training group.
 This equipment can also be purchased from Sport Fair.

 + I want to set up a carpool for practice.
 How can I find out who else is in my swimmer’s group?

-The team directory for your swimmer’s training location is available via the Swim Portal, then clicking on the “Team” button at the top of the page.
+The team directory for your swimmer’s training location is available via the Swim Portal, when clicking on the “Team” button at the top of the page.

 + Who is my swimmer’s coach, and how can I contact them?